Turnout on track to be lowest for more than 20 years

 Turnout remained above 75% at every post-war general election until 1970, when it dipped to 72.0%.

-It then stayed above 70% at every election until plunging to 59.4% in 2001 – since when it has never been above 70%.
+It then stayed above 70% at every election until plunging to 59.4% in 2001 – since then it has never been above 70%.

+The final turnout figure for the 2024 election will be confirmed on Saturday morning, when the last result is due to be declared, for the seat of Inverness, Skye & West Ross-shire.